kellylyke/whatshappening/README.md

 ### Project Technologies/Techniques

 * Security/Authentication
-  * Tomcat's JDBC Realm Authentication
+  * Tomcat's JDBC Realm Authentication with sha256
   * Admin role: Make sure nothing is broken and info is accurate, add/remove users if necessary
   * User role: Can add favorite/least favorite issues/candidates for a custom feed
   * All: Can see latest votes